 The Meeting Reply feature is also available to respond to an assigned task, as the feature has many of the same behaviors as Reply All, it can also be applied to sent messages.

-Did you find our tutorial on responding with a meeting request in outlook useful?
+Did you find our tutorial on responding to a meeting request in Outlook useful?
 Go try it out!
-Let us know if you used any of these to respond to an email message with a meeting request in Outlook, and which one might be your favourite!
+Let us know if you used any of these to respond to an email message with a meeting request in Outlook, and which one might be your favorite!
 Drop a line to us in the comments below, or contact us for any further questions!
 If you want more help regarding Microsoft Outlook, check out Microsoft’s Outlook page.